VTKT0/vit_cbm/README.md

 # ViT CBM package

 This codebase was used to produce results for my MSc thesis.
-It allows the user to fit a concept bottleneck model (CBM) on a dataset containing paitent WSI slides and concepts, with the ability to adjust various hyperparameters to understand their impact on model performance
+It allows the user to fit a concept bottleneck model (CBM) on a dataset containing paitent WSI slides and concepts, with the ability to adjust various hyperparameters to understand their impact on model performance.

 ## Requirements